 Normally, in order to crash your bike on a solar panel you would have to be sponsored by a pretty interesting energy company at the X-games, but starting tomorrow if you can afford a ticket to the Netherlands anyone can crash their bike while riding on a solar panel.

 Tomorrow a bike lane between two Dutch suburbs will be opened that also will serve as a functional solar panel.
 The efficiency of the lane is questionable as it only captures a third of the energy rooftop cells would collect and is much more likely to be rendered nonfunctional because of the dirt and grime that can accumulate on its ground-level surface.

 The solution the company behind these solar panels is implementing is to slightly tilt these pathways like you would "fix" a game of pinball.

 Breaking Down Cost and Benefit

-So what starts out as a solar panel disguised as a bike lane, Treehugger writer Lloyd Alter points out, could become an early alert system for bicycle or car accidents, a method to selectively light parts of a road that are in use, or, eventually, a mechanism for powering vehicles while they move along certain roadways.
+So what starts out as a solar panel disguised as a bike lane, Treehugger writer Lloyd Alter points out, could become an early alert system for bicycle crashes or even in the case of car accidents, a method to selectively light parts of a road that are in use, or, eventually, a mechanism for powering vehicles while they move along certain roadways.